-3.2 The Number Limitation Function of MAC and IP in Port, VLAN Configuration Task Sequence
+4.2 The Number Limitation Function of MAC in Port Configuration Task Sequence

-- 1. Enable the number limitation function of MAC and IP on ports - 2.
-Enable the number limitation function of MAC and IP in VLAN - 3.
-Configure the timeout value of querying dynamic MAC - 4.
-Configure the violation mode of ports - 5.
-Display and debug the relative information of number limitation of MAC and IP on ports
+- 1. Enable the number limitation function of MAC on ports - 2.
+Configure the violation mode of ports - 3.
+Display and debug the relative information of number limitation of MAC on ports